 I hold the W.H.
-Duncan Chair of Public Health in the Department of Public Health and Policy, where I lead the ‘Policy Research on Social determinants and Health Inequalities’ research group.
+Duncan Chair of Public Health in the Department of Public Health and Policy, where I am a member and former lead of the ‘Policy Research on Social Determinants and Health Inequalities’ research group.
 My expertise is in public health, health inequalities, social epidemiology, health and social policy analysis, evidence synthesis.

 In 2014, I chaired the Independent Inquiry into Health Equity for the North of England (the Due North Report), commissioned by Public Health England, which sets out recommendations for Northern agencies to work together across sectors, as well as for central government to play its full part.
 Since then, I have been actively involved in initiatives with Public Health England to take forward the research agenda stemming from the Due North recommendations.

 From 2005 to 2020, I was the founding Head of the World Health Organisation Collaborating Centre for Policy Research on Determinants of Health Equity, hosted in the Department of Public Health, Policy and Systems.
 The Centre’s work for WHO has encompassed a full range of issues from ethics to action, including concepts and principles of equity for health, strategies for tackling social inequalities in health, and an initiative to develop indicators of policy progress across Europe.
 The Centre has just been re-designated by WHO for a further 4-year programme of work with WHO, under the new directorship of Prof. Ben Barr, and with my active involvement.

 I was awarded a Damehood in the 2016 New Year Honours list for services to public health, and in particular the field of health inequalities.

 In 2018 I was selected by the Royal Colleges of Physicians of the UK as an ‘Outstanding ‘Woman in Medicine’ for the RCP’s celebratory exhibition of 'women in medicine'.